 In addition, note the following:

 - An entry in the connection tracking table expires 60 seconds after the load balancer processes the last packet that matched the entry.
-This 60-second idle timeout value is not configurable.
+See Idle timeout for details.

 - Depending on the protocol, the load balancer might remove connection tracking table entries when backends become unhealthy.
 For details and how to customize this behavior, see Connection persistence on unhealthy backends.